• Skip to primary navigation

 Step 2.
 Place the softened butter, shortening, egg yolk, and vanilla in a large bowl and mix to incorporate.
 Then add the flour and salt and mix in with a wooden spoon to form a soft dough.
 You can also use a mixer if you prefer.

 Step 3.
-Using a tablespoon or a small cookie scoop, scoop 1" balls then immediately roll in the sprinkles then set them on the baking sheet.
+Using a tablespoon or a small cookie scoop, scoop 1″ balls, then immediately roll in the sprinkles and set them on the baking sheet.

 Step 4.
-Using a teaspoon, press the rounded bottom into each cookie ball to make an indent in the center.
+Press the rounded bottom into each cookie ball using a teaspoon to make an indent in the center.
 You can also use your thumb to make the indent.

 Step 5.
-Bake the for 10 minutes, then set the cookies on a cooling rack.
-Sometimes you need to press down on the indents right after the cookies come out of the oven to make them deep again.
+Bake the cookies for 10 minutes, then set them on a cooling rack.
+Sometimes, you need to press down on the indents right after the cookies come out of the oven to make them deep again.

 Steps for making thumbprint cookies.

 Step 6.
-While the cookies are cooling make the icing.
-Sift the powdered sugar then mix with milk and corn syrup until smooth.
-Separate the icing into three small bowls, it will be about a ¼ cup, then tint with pink and red gel food coloring, and leave one of the bowls white.
+While the cookies are cooling, make the icing.
+Sift the powdered sugar, then mix with milk and corn syrup until smooth.
+Separate the icing into three small bowls—it will be about 1/4 cup—tint with pink and red gel food coloring, leaving one of the bowls white.
 Cover the bowls with plastic wrap until ready to use.

 Spooning pink icing into a thumbprint cookie.